 China must take heed that a failure to peacefully resolve the city’s political crisis in cooperation with localist leaders will not only damage the city’s status as a model example of the viability of the “One Country, Two Systems” framework, but impair its status as a great power and responsible member of the international community for decades to come.

 The views and opinions expressed in this article are those of the author.

-The author is a Young Leader Fellow with Pacific Forum CSIS, and Research Intern at the North Korean Review.
-He has previously contributed to the Australian Institute of International Affairs, China Matters, Room – The Space Journal, the Foreign Brief, and the Yonsei Journal of International Studies.
-His specializations include East Asian Affairs, Chinese foreign policy, cyberwarfare, and international space law.
+The author is a Young Leader with Pacific Forum and Editor with the Young Diplomats Society.
+He has previously contributed to the Australian Institute of International Affairs, ASPI – The Strategist, The Diplomat, and the Foreign Brief.
+His specializations span East Asian Affairs, Chinese foreign policy, cyberwarfare, and international space law.